 Watch your frequency

-You can prevent these users from getting rid of the app entirely keeping an eye on how frequently you are sending these push notifications so that they do not seem annoying or overbearing.
+You can prevent these users from getting rid of the app entirely keeping an eye on how frequently you are sending these notifications so that they do not seem annoying or overbearing.

 You should also consider when you send dynamic push notifications.
 According to Marketing Land, consumers are more likely to react to a push notification that is sent out on a Tuesday.